Aliases for SDCBP Gene

 GeneCards Summary for SDCBP Gene

 SDCBP (Syndecan Binding Protein) is a Protein Coding gene.
 Diseases associated with SDCBP include Pontiac Fever and Asthenopia.
-Among its related pathways are Syndecan-4-mediated signaling events and EPH-Ephrin signaling.
+Among its related pathways are Immune System and Syndecan-2-mediated signaling events.
 GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
 An important paralog of this gene is SDCBP2.

 UniProtKB/Swiss-Prot for SDCBP Gene